Last updated on April 8, 2026

 Finally, we have build-around lands, a subset of value lands.
 They offer enough value to build a deck around.
 Two examples of build-around lands from Legacy are Dark Depths and Cloudpost.
 Instead of just providing a bump in value, they offer the means to win the game if you build around them.

 This list ranks value lands and fixing lands.
 For the fixing lands, the most important thing they can do is provide multiple colors of mana while being untapped as often as possible.
 We’re asking a little more of our value lands.
 They need to have a major impact on the game.
-The best lands are those that let us win the game or ones that tap for multiple mana, allowing us to generate a large mana advantage over our opponents.
+The best lands are those that serve as win conditions or ones that tap for multiple mana, allowing us to generate a large mana advantage over our opponents.

 Bojuka Bog isn’t flashy, but it’s certainly respectable, as many Commander players know.
 The downside of a tapped Swamp is well worth the upside of a bit of graveyard hate.
 This pairs especially well with Crop Rotation for instant-speed shenanigans.